jedediah/wetbanana/README.md

 Change Log
 ----------

+### 2.17
+- Prevent the configured extra keys to interfere with scrolling.

 ### 2.16
 - Stop gliding when a key is pressed or the mouse wheel is scrolled.
 - Fix a bug where the default mouse click actions were incorrectly prevented.